leebyron/testcheck-js/docs/API.md

 gen.oneOf(arrayOfGens)
 ```

-* `arrayOfGens`: An Array which contains either a *Generator* or value at each index.
+* `arrayOfGens`: An Array which contains either a *ValueGenerator* or value at each index.

 ### gen.oneOfWeighted()